 Target: Encourage voluntary water conservation and responsible management of water resources.
-Achieve a 5 percent reduction in total gallons per capita per day (GPCD).

 Water Use Restrictions for Demand Reduction:

 Following is a menu of possible actions.
 Specific actions taken during any drought situation will be determined by the City Manager or designee.
 The City Manager or designee may also take other actions not listed, if deemed necessary.